projx/qasa/README.md

 # Installation

-I recommending reading this whole page before starting, but for a quick-start guide, plus manual install instructions, see the [README.md](docs/index.md)
+I recommending reading this whole page before starting, but for a quick-start guide, plus manual install instructions, see the [install guide](docs/index.md)

 # Configuration